Offline Supervised Learning V.S. Online Direct Policy Optimization: A Comparative Study and A Unified Training Paradigm for Neural Network-Based Optimal Feedback Control: Experiments

 \paragraph{What are the challenges in direct policy optimization?
 Exploring the optimization landscapes} In Figure~\ref{fig:opt_landscape}, we investigate the challenges associated with direct policy optimization by examining the optimization landscapes using three metrics inspired by~\cite{bnopt}.
 Let $l(\theta)$ denote the loss function (employed in supervised learning or direct policy optimization) and $lr$ represent the corresponding learning rate.
-To understand the landscape at various optimization stages given the current parameter $\hat{\theta}$, we assess local sensitivity by computing $l(\theta')$ and $\nabla_{\theta} l(\theta')$, where multiple $\theta'$ are given by $\theta^\prime = \hat{\theta} - {stepsize} \times \nabla_{\theta} l(\hat{\theta})$ with multiple ${stepsize}$, mirroring updates in stochastic gradient descent (SGD).
+To understand the landscape at various optimization stages given the current parameter $\hat{\theta}$, we assess local sensitivity by computing $l(\theta')$ and $\nabla_{\theta} l(\theta')$, where multiple $\theta'$ are given by $\theta^\prime = \hat{\theta} - {step\_size} \times \nabla_{\theta} l(\hat{\theta})$ with multiple ${step\_size}$, mirroring updates in stochastic gradient descent (SGD).
 Note that such local evaluations do not impact the training procedure itself and it is performed independently to gain insights into the behavior and characteristics of the optimization process.
-During local evaluations, the actual ${stepsize}$ is determined by scaling the learning rate used in training, denoted as $stepsize = scale \times lr$.
+During local evaluations, the actual ${step\_size}$ is determined by scaling the learning rate used in training, denoted as $step\_size = step\_ratio \times lr$.
 This allows us to analyze the sensitivity to different learning rates along the gradient direction.
-In our implementation, we adopt multiple values of the $scale$ parameter within a predefined range and observe the corresponding changes in loss, which collectively form the loss landscape.
+In our implementation, we adopt multiple values of the $step\_ratio$ parameter within a predefined range and observe the corresponding changes in loss, which collectively form the loss landscape.
 Additionally, we compute the $l_2$ changes in the gradient to measure approximately the ``gradient predictiveness".
-We also compute the effective ``$\beta$-smoothness", as defined in \cite{bnopt}, which quantifies the maximum ratio between difference (in $l_2$-norm) in the gradient and the distance moved in a specific gradient direction as the $scale$ varies within the range.
-This measure provides valuable insights into the Lipschitz continuity of the gradient.
+We also compute the effective ``$\beta$-smoothness", as defined in \cite{bnopt}, which quantifies the maximum ratio between difference (in $l_2$-norm) in the gradient and the distance moved in a specific gradient direction as the $step\_ratio$ varies within the range.
+This measure provides valuable insights into the Lipschitz continuity of the gradient. \reviseb{To enable a consistent comparison between methods with different losses, we have normalized each one by scaling it according to the loss value in the final iteration, which brings metrics to a unified scale. }